 - Must have served on active duty at Camp Lejeune for not fewer than 30 days between January 1, 1957, and December 31, 1987.

-- Must have one of 15 listed conditions to be eligible for free VA healthcare- see the following link for more information:
+- Must have one of 15 listed conditions to be eligible for free VA healthcare- see VA Publication IB 10-449 for the complete list

 - If a family member, you must show eligibility under the law as described in the link above.
 Unfortunately, family members are not able to receive care at this time until the regulations and funding are put in place.